 - 9 cups water

 - 1 1/2 cups dried green or brown lentils, rinsed

 - 1 tbsp minced parsley, optional for garnish

-- Add the water, lentils bay leaves and remaining salt to the pot.
+- Add the water, lentils, bay leaves and remaining salt to the pot.
 Cover and simmer for 25-30 minutes, until lentils are tender.
 Remove bay leaves, stir in lemon juice and remaining olive oil.
-Serve with parsley sprinked on top.
+Serve with parsley sprinkled on top.